Alternate Nostril Breathing

 Ida is the left channel of energy within the body.
 Ida is white, feminine, cold and represents the moon.
 It originates at Muladhara (Root Chakra) and ends up in the left nostril.

 Pingala is the right channel.
 Pingala is red, masculine, hot and represents the sun.
-It originates at Muladhara (Root Chakra) and ends up in the right nostril.
+It also originates at Muladhara (Root Chakra) and ends up in the right nostril.

 Sushumna is nadi the central channel which Ida and Pingala coil around.
 The Kundalini moves up the body from just below Muladhara chakra to Sahasrara chakra at the crown of the head.